cchitsiang/awesome-stars/README.md

 - [kalaiser/awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK)
 - [firdaus/awesome-cadence-temporal-workflow](https://github.com/firdaus/awesome-cadence-temporal-workflow) - A curated list of awesome things related to the Cadence and Temporal Workflow Engines
 - [usablica/front-end-frameworks](https://github.com/usablica/front-end-frameworks) - A collection of best front-end frameworks for faster and easier web development.
-- [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references!
 - [JStumpp/awesome-android](https://github.com/JStumpp/awesome-android) - A curated list of awesome Android packages and resources.
 - [hackstoic/golang-open-source-projects](https://github.com/hackstoic/golang-open-source-projects) - 为互联网IT人打造的中文版awesome-go
 - [ellisonleao/magictools](https://github.com/ellisonleao/magictools) - :video_game: :pencil: A list of Game Development resources to make magic happen.